Williston, Vermont: Education

-The town has two schools: Allen Brook School, Pre-K–2, and Williston Central School, 3–8.
+Williston has two schools: Allen Brook School (pre-K–2) and Williston Central School (3–8).

 The Williston school district is part of the Champlain Valley School District.
-It therefore sends its students of high school age to Champlain Valley Union High School, which it supports through taxation.
-Pine Ridge School, a boarding and day school which served students with learning disabilities and behavioral issues, was located in Williston from its founding in 1968 through its closure in 2009.
+Its students of high school age attend Champlain Valley Union High School, which it supports through taxation.
+Pine Ridge School, a boarding and day school that served students with learning disabilities and behavioral issues, was in Williston from its founding in 1968 until its closure in 2009.

 Infrastructure

 Transportation

 Bus service is provided by Chittenden County Transportation Authority.
-This transportation brings residents and workers to South Burlington and Burlington, the central locations of the bus system.
+It brings residents and workers to South Burlington and Burlington, the system's central locations.

 Major routes

-Interstate 89 passes through town from east to west, though it is signed north-south.
+Interstate 89 passes through Williston from east to west, though it is signed north–south.
 There is an interchange just south of downtown.

 U.S. Route 2, also known as Williston Road, passes through town from east to west.
-Williston's historic village is located along U.S. 2 in the center of town.
+Williston's historic village is along U.S. 2 in the center of town.

-Vermont Route 2A provides a north-south route through town, connecting it to Hinesburg and Essex Junction.
-Much of the town's retail development, including nearly all of its big-box stores, is located along Route 2A, which runs through the western part of Williston and intersects I-89 and U.S. Route 2.
+Vermont Route 2A provides a north–south route through town, connecting it to Hinesburg and Essex Junction.
+Much of the town's retail development, including nearly all its big-box stores, is along 2A, which runs through western Williston and intersects with I-89 and U.S. Route 2.